-1 = Dimension 5 - Gender Coordination and Capacities 5.1 Gender Coordination Mechanism N/A Based on the recommendation, the Gender Task Team (GTT) was established, chaired by the UNCT Gender Champion (UN Women's Representative).
-The GTT convenes on a bimonthly basis and has a TOR and representation across agencies. working on several work streams through different 5.2 Gender Capacities - Follow and track capacity development plan - Update the gender resource note, a repository of key resources on gender equality and the empowerment of women made available to all Gender Focal Points.
-Based on discussed and identified needs, a GTT capacity development plan is in place the capacity development activities up until January 2021 and since the last round of assessment in 2019 include the following trainings: COVID-19, the Socioeconomic Framework, intersectionality and gender data, UNCT - UNCT conducted a system-wide capacity needs assessment and designed a capacity building plan UNCT induction material has been updated to include GEWE materials.

-Gender Markers, and UNCT SWAP Gender Scorecard Equality training.
+Dimension 5 - Gender Coordination as attract candidates from the underrepresented gender (e.g. target and prioritize females for grade G1 to G3) Add more gender parity indicators and actions into the BOS. staff when collating data on national and international staff in 2020, a positive overall trend compared to 2019 with 47% females and 53% males.
+The BOS was updated in 2020 and includes the following identified opportunities for future cooperation related to gender; the collection of gender parity data, conduct a survey on work life balance, and update the UN welcome kit to add details/ policies related to the UN code of conduct for enabling environment and gender parity.
+5.1 Gender Coordination Mechanism N/A Based on the recommendation, the Gender Task Team (GTT) was established, chaired by the UNCT Gender Champion (UN Women's Representative).
+The GTT convenes on a bimonthly basis and has a TOR and representation across agencies. working on several work streams working on several work streams 5.2 Gender Capacities - Follow and track capacity development plan - Update the gender resource note, a repository of key resources on gender equality and the empowerment of women made available to all Gender Focal Points. and identified needs, a GTT capacity development plan is in place the capacity development activities up until January 2021 and assessment and designed a capacity building plan. including a session on gender data, and a session on the Socioeconomic Framework, intersectionality and gender data, UNCT Gender Markers, and UNCT SWAP Gender Equality Scorecard training.
 The training was attended by all UN agencies in Jordan including both gender focal points and nongender focal points.
-The objectives of the trainings were to build capacity UN of personnel and to enhance their awareness about gender mainstreaming in programs including in joint programs.
+The objectives of the trainings were to build capacity of UN personnel and to enhance their awareness about gender mainstreaming in programs including in joint programs.
 In total 5 capacity development sessions were conducted and in total more than 200 UN personnel participated in the capacity development sessions A systemwide capacity needs assessment will be carried out in 2021, informing the next phase of the capacity development plan.

-Dimension 6 - Resources

-6.1 Financial Resources

-Ensure that UNCT tracks and utilizes UNSDF budgetary data to ensure adequate allocation of resources GEWE for the whole UNSDF should be set, for instance, with the help of UN Info; monitored and reported on. -UNCT - establishment gender marker system for UNSDF Outputs. -Results

-A training series was rolled out in December 2020-January 2021 on the for GEWE.
-Annual | UNCT Gender Equality budgetary target for \mid Marker (GEM) by GTT expenditures in support of its application in UN Info took place and ensuring tracking of resources allocated towards GEWE, with a dual intention to set a gender finance target for the UN in Jordan.
+Dimension 6 - Resources 6.1 Financial Resources Ensure that UNCT tracks and utilizes UNSDF budgetary data to ensure adequate allocation of resources for GEWE.
+Annual budgetary target for GEWE expenditures for the whole UNSDF should be set, for instance, with the help of UN Info; monitored and reported on UNCT - establishment Marker (GEM) by GTT in support of its application in UN Info and ensuring tracking of resources allocated towards GEWE, with a The GTT undertook an analysis of the GEM in the 2021 JWP.
+Based on its findings, the UNCT undertook a training on the GEM, and set up a quality assurance mechanism for the GEM.

-UNCT GEM training

-Dimension 7 - Results Groups -ensure data provision.
-7.1 GEWE Results Work with Results Groups and M&E Group (to be reinstated) to gather gender-related data in accordance with UNSDF Results and Resources Matrix, and to provide technical advice to UNCT.
+of gender marker system for UNSDF Outputs Results Groups -ensure data provision.
+Dimension 7 - Results 7.1 GEWE Results Work with Results Groups and M&E Group (to be reinstated) to gather gender-related data in accordance with UNSDF Results and Resources Matrix, and to provide technical advice to UNCT.
 For more efficiency, the groups should utilize UN Info as a tool for more effective reporting within the UNCT.
 Ensure intersectional gender data collection and reporting following LNOB principle (including sex, age, disability (Washington Group Short Set of Questions), nationality, migration status, geographic location).
-Leverage the UN Data Management Committee to enhance monitoring of gender-inclusive knowledge products results are being reported into the UN INFO platform, and gender results will be presented in early 2021.
-A sub-group of the GTT is engaged to support gender responsive M&E. N/A
+Leverage the UN Data Management Committee to enhance monitoring of gender-inclusive knowledge products 2020 UNSDF and SEF results are being reported into the UN INFO platform, and gender results will be presented in early 2021.
+A sub-group of the GTT is engaged to support gender responsive M&E. N/A N/A